sorenpeter/timeline/README.md

 # 🙏 Credits / shoutouts

+## Ideas and inspiration

-* [twtxt](https://twtxt.readthedocs.io) - the original decentralised, minimalist microblogging service for hackers
+* [twtxt](https://twtxt.readthedocs.io) - The original decentralised, minimalist microblogging service for hackers

-* [yarn.social](https://yarn.social) - the multi-user pods allowed everyone to use twtxt as a social media without selfhosting
+* [yarn.social](https://yarn.social) - The multi-user pods allowed everyone to use twtxt as a social media without selfhosting

-- List of other twtxt tools
+* [groovy-twtxt](https://git.mills.io/mckinley/groovy-twtxt) - A curated list of groovy twtxt-related projects

-## Code and more by others
+## Code by others

-* twtxt-php

-* Slimdown // or make our own basic parser: Lists, block quotes, code/blocks, links, images

-*

-/*
-	* [picoblog](https://0xff.nu/picoblog) - the PHP backend that pixelblog are using for rendering the timeline view
-	* [Thumb](https://github.com/jamiebicknell/Thumb) - a simple thumbnail generation script written in PHP
-	* [Tabler Icons](https://tabler-icons.io) - the icon set that is used for navigation item
-	* [ekkoflok](https://ekkoflok.dk) - thanks for inspiration and help with PHP gallery functionality */
+* [twtxt-php](https://github.com/eapl-gemugami/twtxt-php) - A minimalistic and personal PHP site for your twtxt microblogging.

+* [Slimdown](https://github.com/jbroadway/slimdown) - A simple regex-based Markdown parser in PHP.